ArcanaFramework/arcana/docs/source/data_model.rst

 Different data spaces are defined in Arcana by subclassing the :class:`.DataSpace` enum.
 Enum members define both the axes of the space and all possible combinations of these axes (subspaces to stretch the analogy if you will).
-For example, the :class:`.ClinicalTrial` has the axes of **group**, **member** and **timepoint**, corresponding to the study group (e.g. 'test' or 'control'), within-group ID (relevant for matched control studies and arbitrary otherwise, equivalent to subject ID when there is
+For example, the :class:`.Clinical` has the axes of **group**, **member** and **timepoint**, corresponding to the study group (e.g. 'test' or 'control'), within-group ID (relevant for matched control studies and arbitrary otherwise, equivalent to subject ID when there is